NDE for TS

 Modeling complex and irregular time series is a key challenge in modern machine learning, especially when sampling is non-uniform or observations contain gaps or noise.
 This website serves as a resource for both introductory and advanced topics on Neural Differential Equations (NDEs), including tutorials, surveys, and practical guides.
 It summarizes the main ideas of continuous-time modeling and outlines the major NDE families: Neural Ordinary Differential Equations (NODEs), Neural Controlled Differential Equations (NCDEs), and Neural Stochastic Differential Equations (NSDEs).

 Beyond model design, the site discusses issues of robustness, stability, and reliability that often arise in practice.
 It also provides hands-on examples based on open-source implementations for tasks such as interpolation, representation learning, and classification.
-The goal is to help researchers and practitioners use a single reference that connects theory, algorithms, and practical workflows in continuous-time deep learning.
+The goal is to help researchers and practitioners connect theory, algorithms, and practical workflows in continuous-time deep learning.

-Neural Differential Equations (NDEs) provide a principled way to model these signals in continuous time, enabling:
+Neural Differential Equations (NDEs) model these signals in continuous time, enabling:

 NDE for TS curates: